gilmerperez/landing-page/README.md

 The application should meet the following criteria:

-1. Implement a landing page that includes a header, footer, and a contact form.
+- Use a descriptive alt attribute for the image.
-Use semantic HTML elements to create a clean, accessible structure.
+- Deploy the page to GitHub Pages for accessibility.

-2. Style the page with CSS, ensuring it uses at least three colors and a single font family.
+- Implement a contact link that scrolls to the contact form.

-3. Ensure the header is fixed at the top and contains a navigation bar with three links.
+- Use semantic HTML elements to create a clean, accessible structure.

-4. Implement a contact link that scrolls to the contact form.
+- Implement a landing page that includes a header, footer, and a contact form.

-5. Use a descriptive alt attribute for the image.
+- Ensure the header is fixed at the top and contains a navigation bar with three links.

-6. Deploy the page to GitHub Pages for accessibility.
+- Style the page with CSS, ensuring it uses at least three colors and a single font family.

 ## Key Features

-* Fixed header with navigation links.
+- Fixed header with navigation links.

-* Contact form with input elements for name and email.
+- Descriptive image with an alt attribute.

-* Descriptive image with an alt attribute.
+- Responsive design using CSS for styling and layout.

-* Responsive design using CSS for styling and layout.
+- Contact form with input elements for name and email.

 ## Technology Stack

 This project uses the following tools and technologies:

-* **HTML:** Structure of the landing page with semantic elements.
+- **HTML:** Structure of the landing page with semantic elements.

-* **CSS:** Styling the page with universal and class selectors, colors, and font.
+- **GitHub Pages:** For deploying the landing page for public access.

-* **GitHub Pages:** Deploying the landing page for public access.
+- **CSS:** Styling the page with universal and class selectors, colors, and font.

 ## Additional Resources

-* Learn more about HTML elements: [MDN Web Docs on HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
+Learn more about CSS Color: [MDN Web Docs on Color](https://developer.mozilla.org/en-US/docs/Web/CSS/color)

-* Learn more about CSS color: [MDN Web Docs on Color](https://developer.mozilla.org/en-US/docs/Web/CSS/color)
+Learn more about Font Styling: [MDN Web Docs on Font](https://developer.mozilla.org/en-US/docs/Web/CSS/font)

-* Learn more about font styling: [MDN Web Docs on Font](https://developer.mozilla.org/en-US/docs/Web/CSS/font)
+Learn more about the Button Element: [MDN Web Docs on Button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button)

-* Learn more about structuring a web form: [MDN Web Docs on Forms](https://developer.mozilla.org/en-US/docs/Learn/Forms/How_to_structure_a_web_form)
+Learn more about structuring a Web Form: [MDN Web Docs on Forms](https://developer.mozilla.org/en-US/docs/Learn/Forms/How_to_structure_a_web_form)

-* Learn more about the button element: [MDN Web Docs on Button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button)
+Learn more about HTML Elements: [MDN Web Docs on HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)